hoelsner/wireguard-container-endpoint/README.md

 ## Run E2E tests

-To test End-to-End reachability, a NGINX test container that exposes IPv4 and IPv6 endpoints based on `nginxdemos/nginx-hello` is used and stored at `resources/nginx-hello-ipv6`.
+To run the end-to-end tests, follow the instructions at [test/README.md](tests/README.md).
+Within the end-to-end tests, a NGINX test container is created that exposes IPv4 and IPv6 endpoints based on `nginxdemos/nginx-hello`.
+The Dockerfile is available at `resources/nginx-hello-ipv6`.

 ### Build and Run the Container